primary-user/CodeClaimer/README.md

 - `/bulkshare` guided panel added
 - Bulk modal form added
 - Bulk line-break format added
-- Bulk comma and semicolon fallback parsing added
 - `/help` command added
 - `/settings` command added
 - Mods Only toggle added
 - Mods Only is ON by default
+- Platform is optional
+- Blank platform lines are omitted from cards and DMs
-- Public cards show product, platform, and sharer
+- Public cards show product, optional platform, and sharer
 - DM layout cleaned up
 - Ko-fi removed from DM card
 - Ko-fi support button added to settings panel
 - Claimed posts are greyed out instead of deleted
 - Persistent claim buttons survive restarts and redeploys when SQLite is persisted
+- Server metadata columns added to `shared_codes`
+- Automatic database migration added for the new metadata columns

 ---